regisftm/azure-fortinet-fabric-bootcamp/modules/module-06-fortigate-ha-deployment/README.md

 ## Deploy FortiGate Firewalls in Active-Passive HA with Load Balancers

 ### Overview
 In this module, we'll deploy the core security infrastructure: FortiGate firewalls in Active-Passive High Availability mode with Azure Load Balancers.
-This will create the central security hub for our network topology.
+This will create the central security hub for our network topology in Azure.

 ### Learning Objectives
 By the end of this module, you will have: